 - Translate and disseminate knowledge, findings, and applied research to improve health care outcomes.

-- Provide transformational leadership in which the advanced practice nurse acts as an advocate and catalyst for change from a system’s perspective to a diverse, patient-centered, and population health perspective.
+- Provide transformational leadership in which the nurse acts as an advocate and catalyst for change from a system’s perspective to a diverse, patient-centered, and population health perspective.